TGSAI/segy/docs/cli_usage.md

 [seg wiki]: https://wiki.seg.org/wiki/Parihaka-3D
 [beg]: https://www.beg.utexas.edu

 We will take a look at the 3D unprocessed shot gathers (swath 1).

+#### Configuration Options

 When accessing public datasets from S3, we need to set `SegyFileSettings().storage_options = {"anon": True}`{l=python} for anonymous access.
 [SegyFileSettings](#SegyFileSettings) exposes all configuration options as environment variables.
 We just need to set `storage_options` with the `JSON`